ericoporto/ags-manual-wiki/Globalfunctions_General.md

     SetAmbientTint(int red, int green, int blue, int saturation, int luminance)

-Tints all objects and characters on the screen to (RED, GREEN, BLUE) with SATURATION percent saturation.
+Tints all objects and characters on the screen that have their UseRoomAreaLighting property set to true to (RED, GREEN, BLUE) with SATURATION percent saturation.

 This allows you to apply a global tint to everything on the screen.
 The